Hidden Translation and Translating Coset in Quantum Computing: Hidden Translation in

-The quantum part of our algorithm consists of performing \textbf{Fourier sampling} over the abelian group $\Z_{p}^{n}\times\Z_{2}$.
-It turns out that from the samples we will only use elements of the form $(y,1)$.
-The important property of these elements $y$ is that they are not orthogonal to the hidden translation.
-Some properties of the distribution of the samples are stated for general abelian groups in the following lemma. \begin{lemma} Let $f=(f_0,f_1)$ be an instance of \HTP{} in a finite abelian group $G$ having a translation $u\neq 0$.
-Then \textbf{Fourier sampling}${}^f(G\times\Z_2)$ outputs an element in $G\times\{1\}$ with probability $1/2$.
-Moreover, the probability of sampling the element $(y,1)$ depends only on $\chi_y(u)$, and is $0$ if $y\in {u}^{\perp}$. \end{lemma} \begin{proof} The state of the algorithm $\mbox{\textbf{Fourier sampling}}^{f}(G \times \Z_2)$ before the final observation is \centerline{$\displaystyle \frac{1}{2\size{G}}\sum_{x\in G} \sum_{y\in G} \sum_{c=0,1} \chi_y(x) \big(1+({\scriptstyle -}1)^c\chi_y(u)\big) \ket{y}\ket{c}\ket{f_0(x)}.$} \end{proof} When $G=\Z_p^n$, the value $\chi_y(u)$ depends only on the inner product $y\cdot u$ over $\Z_p$, and $y\in u^\perp$ exactly when $y\cdot u=0$.
+When $G=\Z_p^n$, the value $\chi_y(u)=e^{\frac{2\pi i}{p}y\cdot u}$ depends only on the inner product $y\cdot u$ over $\Z_p$, and $y\in u^\perp$ exactly when $y\cdot u=0$.
 Therefore every $(y,1)$ generated satisfies $y\cdot u\neq 0$.
 Thus the output distribution is different from the usual one obtained for the abelian \HSP{} where only vectors orthogonal to the hidden subgroup are generated.
-We overcome the main obstacle, which is that we do not know the actual value of the inner product $y\cdot u$, by raising these inequations to the power $p{-}1$.
-They become a system of polynomial equations since $a^{p-1}=1$ for every non-zero $a\in\Z_{p}$.
+We overcome the main obstacle, which is that we do not know the actual value of the inner product $y\cdot u$, by raising these inequations to the power $(p-1)$.
+They become a system of polynomial equations of degree at most $(p - 1)$ since $a^{p-1}=1$ for every non-zero $a\in\Z_{p}$.
 In general, solving systems of polynomial equations over any finite field is NP-complete.
-But using the other special feature of our distribution, which is that the probability of sampling $(y,1)$ depends only on the inner product $y\cdot u$, we are able to show that after a polynomial number of samplings, our system of equations has a unique solution with constant probability, and the solution can be determined in deterministic polynomial time.
+But using the other special feature of our distribution, which is that the probability of sampling $(y,1)$ depends only on the inner product $y\cdot u$, we are able to show that -- for fixed prime $p$ -- after a polynomial number of samplings, our system of equations has a unique solution with constant probability, and the solution can be found in deterministic polynomial time.